rust-bitcoin/hammersbald/README.md

 pointers.
 A data element can not exceed 2^24 (16MiB) in length.
 Key length is limited to 255 bytes.

 ## Release Notes
+2.3.0 all bitcoin objects use CBOR serialization

-2.2.0 add storage of cbor serializable objects to bitcoin_adaptor
+2.2.0 add storage of CBOR serializable objects to bitcoin_adaptor

 2.1.0 upgrade to rust-bitcoin 0.20, use bitcoin_hashes instead of siphasher